Nest Thermostat Troubleshooting (Easier Than You Think)

 You can test it by connecting your phone and device with the same wifi if the phone is working but the thermostat is not then it means your device has the problem.

 1. Turn off the device and wait for 30 seconds.
-Turn it on and try to connect it with the wifi.
+Please turn it on and try to connect it to the wifi.

-2. The wifi router needs to place near the thermostat device or increase its distance limit.
+2. The Wi-Fi router needs to be placed near the thermostat device or increase its distance limit.
 At the same time, internet speed should be high.

 3. If the device is disconnecting from the wifi frequently, check the router setting or wifi interface.